 Students are encouraged to plan ahead!
 Clinicals can be anywhere within San Diego County – be prepared to go as far north as Camp Pendleton, Fallbrook and Escondido areas, northeast to Julian, Borrego Springs, southeast to Boulevard, Campo and as far south as San Ysidro all the way west to Imperial Beach and San Onofre and anywhere in between.

-IT IS THE RESPONSIBILITY OF THE STUDENT TO NOTIFY THE OTA SECRETARY and INSTRUCTOR ON HIS/HER ABSENCE.
+IT IS THE RESPONSIBILITY OF THE STUDENT TO NOTIFY THE CLINICAL INSTRUCTOR and OTA INSTRUCTOR ON HIS/HER ABSENCE.

+The OTA Program Director and instructors will evaluate any absence beyond one.
+Excessive absences may result in a student not meeting the clinical objectives, which in turn constitutes failure of the OTA course and exit procedures to be followed.

 PLEASE NOTE: For patient and staff safety, students should not come to clinical when ill.
 The clinical instructor has an obligation to send the student home and to discuss clinical make-up at a later date.
 Clinical make-up is not guaranteed however, the instructor will make every attempt to provide clinical make-up.

+.

 OTA GRADES AND DISMISSAL POLICY